grousewood-games/solforge/docs/faq.md

 ### You Call That A Deckbuilder?

 Yeah it's nasty.
 I just wanted something that would let people brew a deck.
 Making a proper builder with filters and such is going to take a minute.

+### What is KaelForge?

+KaelForge is the other free fan-made implementation of the original Solforge.
+Written in Unity, it has a server component that enables online matches against other real-life players.
+There are other benefits, including having an account with saved deck lists, a proper draft pool algo and tourney system, and the choice to run a dedicated app instead of a browser app.

+- Sets 1 to 3 (as of January 2024).
+- Implements the "final" version of cards, so a slightly different experience than Mimicwurm.
+- [Play right now](https://kaelari.tech/KF) in a browser.
+Mobile browsers are not supported.
+- Join the [Discord Server](https://discord.gg/gnmGj9R) to chat, find opponents, and find links to the latest Windows download.

 ## Game Differences